-We now offer a brief orientation to Clouds in Water and an introduction to meditation from 8:30 - 8:50 am every Sunday.
+Every Sunday mornings from 8:30 - 8:50 am , we offer a brief orientation to Clouds in Water and an introduction to meditation.
 No registration is necessary.
 If you are new to meditation or to Clouds, we invite you to attend.
 We hope this will encourage everyone to feel welcome and comfortable in our community!
-Note that this orientation will be in-person only.
+Note that this orientation is in-person only.

-Once a month, usually on the 3rd Saturday from 9 - 11 am, we offer a two-hour workshop that goes into more detail about meditation practice and Buddhist teaching.
+Once a month, usually on the 3rd Wednesday of each month from 7 - 9 pm, we offer a two-hour workshop that goes into more detail about meditation practice and Buddhist teaching.
 Please see this page in order to view the most current workshop dates and to register for a workshop.
+Look for the title "Getting Started in Zen."
 This workshop is offered as a hybrid - in-person and on Zoom.

 Practicing at Clouds in Water

 Clouds in Water welcomes students at all levels to develop and deepen their spiritual practice through a broad range of programs and offerings and through the building of a healthy, balanced, and inclusive community.
 You do not need to be a member to participate.

 The aim of meditation is to be intimate with whatever arises.